 It is possible for you to accomplish your leadership projects alone.
 But that will be very difficult.
-You nee to tap the talents and skills of others.
+You need to tap the talents and skills of others.
 You need to enlist others to your vision and mission.
-Teams will multiply your results for minify your efforts.
+Teams will multiply your results using least among of efforts.

 Do you have nonteam players?
 You will learn practical ways to influence them to value teamwork.
 One good advice is to accept that nonplayers aren’t necessarily bad people.
 Oftentimes, they have good intentions.
 You will learn how to speak to them — and leave them okay as a person after your conversation.

 Do you have team members who are too busy for teamwork?
 This is true for many organizations.
 The closest they have for “team building” is an outing done once a year — of every three years — where they compete against each other.
 Of course, this is typically an ineffective way of building a team, but this is one that many employees experience.
 Of course, we all have the same number of hours everyday.
 Team building isn’t an interruption to daily work.
 I will show you how to make your team members understand that team building is a strategy to make your work faster for less time.
 That team building should give us more time for ourselves and our families.

 Do you have team members who are laggards and deadwoods?
 It is disheartening to work hard while others are not, especially if they enjoy the same rewards as the rest of the team.
 You will learn how to align their actions to the motivations of the team.
 You will also find simple suggestions on how to manage performance.